yeshuwahane/tradepulse/README.md

 .

 ### added CI/CD
-1. uploading build in github release
+1. uploading build in github release with version